MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 Any file that is password-protected cannot be natively protected by the Azure Information Protection client.
 You most often see PDF files that are password-protected but other applications, such as Office apps, also offer this functionality.

-Additionally, the Azure Information Protection client cannot natively protect PDF files in either of the following circumstances:
+Additionally, the Azure Information Protection client for Windows cannot natively protect (or unprotect) PDF files in either of the following circumstances:

 - A PDF file that is form-based.

-- A protected PDF file that has a .PDF file name extension.
+- A protected PDF file that has a .pdf file name extension.

     The Azure Information Protection client can protect an unprotected PDF file, and reprotect a protected PDF file that has a .ppdf file name extension.